morse-simulator/morse/doc/morse/dev/armature_creation.rst

     <https://github.com/morse-simulator/morse/issues/382>`_ to learn more about
     this problem and possible workarounds.

-Besides, the Blender armature need some special configuration, detailed below.
+In addition, the Blender armature needs some special configuration, detailed below.

 Creating armatures